Neural Networks Enhancement with Logical Knowledge: Abstract

 \section{Abstract}

-In the recent past, there has been a growing interest in Neural-Symbolic Integration frameworks, i.e., hybrid systems that integrate connectionist (neural networks) and symbolic approaches: on the one hand, connectionist approaches show remarkable abilities to learn from a large amount of data in presence of noise, on the other, pure symbolic methods can perform reasoning as well as learning from few samples.
-In theory, by combining the two paradigms, it could be possible to obtain a system that can both learn from data and apply inference over some background knowledge.
-Here we propose \kenn\ (Knowledge Enhanced Neural Networks), a Neural-Symbolic architecture that injects prior knowledge, codified in a set of universally quantified FOL clauses, into a neural network model.
-In \kenn, clauses are used to generate a new final layer of the neural network which modifies the initial predictions based on the knowledge.
-Among the advantages of this strategy, there is the possibility to include additional learnable parameters, the \emph{clause weights}, each of which represents the strength of a specific clause, meaning that the model can learn the impact of the clause on the final predictions.
-As a special case, if the training data contradicts a constraint, \kenn\ learns to ignore it, making the system robust to the presence of wrong knowledge.
-Moreover, the learned clause weights can be considered as an additional output of the learning process.
-Therefore, \kenn\ provides a comprehensive way of incorporating the knowledge and, at the same time, it returns an updated version of the knowledge which includes the relative strength of each clause, providing in this way a better interpretation of the global behavior of the model.
-We evaluated \kenn\ on two standard datasets for multi-label classification, showing that the injection of clauses, automatically extracted from the training data, sensibly improves the performances.
-In a further experiment with manually curated knowledge, \kenn\ outperformed state-of-the-art methods on the VRD Dataset, where the task is to classify relationships between detected objects in images.
-Finally, to evaluate how \kenn\ deals with relational data, we tested it with different learning configurations on Citeseer, a standard dataset for Collective Classification.
-The obtained results show that \kenn\ is capable of increasing the performances of the underlying neural network even in the presence of relational data obtaining results in line with other methods that combine learning with logic.
+In the recent past, there has been a growing interest in Neural-Symbolic Integration frameworks, i.e., hybrid systems that integrate connectionist and symbolic approaches to obtain the best of both worlds.
+In a previous work, we proposed KENN (Knowledge Enhanced Neural Networks), a Neural-Symbolic architecture that injects prior logical knowledge into a neural network by adding a new final layer which modifies the initial predictions accordingly to the knowledge.
+Among the advantages of this strategy, there is the inclusion of clause weights, learnable parameters that represent the strength of the clauses, meaning that the model can learn the impact of each clause on the final predictions.
+As a special case, if the training data contradicts a constraint, KENN learns to ignore it, making the system robust to the presence of wrong knowledge.
+In this paper, we propose an extension of KENN for relational data.
+To evaluate this new extension, we tested it with different learning configurations on Citeseer, a standard dataset for Collective Classification.
+The results show that KENN is capable of increasing the performances of the underlying neural network even in the presence relational data, outperforming other two notable methods that combine learning with logic.